PedroMiguelTorresCarneiro/IC/project1/partIII/README.md

 | `./ImageDecoder -load "../../../datasets/image/arial.ppm" -display` | `./ImageDecoder -load "../../../datasets/image/arial.ppm" -highPass -display` |

 But now we depared ourselves with a problem... the image after this transformation got a **`FRAME`**.
-Why this appear?
+Why does this appear?

 1. Interpreting the result:
     - **darker zones** => $HighPass filter$ result is **low** => **small differences** between original and blured image ==> **`MINIMAL CHANGE`**